Level Up Your English Learners

-Speak Agent is designed by ESL teachers and ELLs—for ESL teachers and ELLs.
-It uses research-based strategies; multisensory supports; and game-based, collaborative learning to boost student motivation, achievement, and growth mindset.
+Speak Agent is designed by ESL teachers and ELLs for ESL teachers and ELLs.
+It uses research-based strategies and learning scaffolds to boost student motivation, achievement, and growth mindset.

-Help Your ELLs Outperform in Math, Reading/ELA, and Science
+Help Your ELLs Outperform in K-8 Math, Algebra, Reading, and K-8 Science

-No scalable intervention has produced evidence of promise for ELLs to learn the language of STEM—until now.
-With just 30 minutes of instruction using Speak Agent for 12 weeks, for example, treatment students in an NSF-sponsored study were able to increase targeted Science vocabulary and concept knowledge between 10% and 15% versus 3% for the control group.
-Follow-on research corroborated this 3X acceleration in Science and found even greater gains (31%) in Reading at the same dosage.
+No scalable intervention has produced evidence of promise for ELLs to learn the language of STEM until now.
+With as little as 30 minutes of instruction using Speak Agent for 12 weeks, for example, treatment students in an NSF-sponsored study were able to increase targeted Science vocabulary and concept knowledge between 10% and 15% versus 3% for the control group.
+Follow-on research in Montgomery County, MD corroborated this 3X acceleration in Science and found even greater gains (31%) in Reading at the same dosage.
+A small-scale study at KIPP found similar results on their own reading assessment—and also showed significant attitudinal changes toward reading.
+Follow-up studies are planned to explore these initial findings at greater scale.

 Speak Agent Works Because It Is Evidence-BasedProctor, August, Carlo, & Snow (2005) found that content area vocabulary was the most significant factor in general academic text comprehension among ELLs.
 Another study (Arya, Hiebert, & Pearson, 2011) further found lexical complexity (of academic vocabulary) to be the only significant factor in ELL comprehension of texts.
-Many leading language, math, and reading ed tech products that claim to include ESL supports treat academic language learning as a rote memorization task.
+Many leading edtech products claim to include ESL supports, but treat academic language learning as a rote memorization task.
 A shallow approach limited to dictionary definitions, picture matching, and flashcards is typical.
-Speak Agent, on the other hand, goes far beyond isolated vocabulary practice and rote learning because academic language is nobody's primary language.
-It requires a language development approach that includes reading, writing, speaking, and listening, among other skills and learning modes (Graves, 2009; Nisbet & Austin, 2013).
-It requires collaboration and communication among learners (Thorne & Black, 2007) rather than the isolated independent practice too often promoted by education technologies.
-With Speak Agent, students engage in dialogic reading, cloze activities, word and syntax games, and other types of guided, independent, and peer collaborative language practice to develop word comprehension in varied contexts.
+Speak Agent, on the other hand, goes far beyond isolated vocabulary practice and rote learning.
+It promotes an effective language development approach that includes listening, speaking, reading, and writing supports, in addition to ubiquitous visual aids (Graves, 2009; Nisbet & Austin, 2013).
+Efficacy also requires collaboration and communication among learners (Thorne & Black, 2007), rather than the purely independent practice too often promoted by education technologies.
+With Speak Agent, students engage in dialogic reading, morphology and sentence processing games, scaffolded writing activities—even creating their own math puzzles—all designed to develop comprehension of key academic concepts in varied contexts.
 This variety of contexts and modes is helpful for understanding nuanced meanings and fluency with science texts (Bravo et al., 2007; Graves, 2009; Nisbet & Austin, 2013; Peregoy & Boyle, 2013).

 Correlated to WIDA Standards